How she was chosen to be the only tourist in Bhutan - KTVZ

 From visitor to relative

 Bak wasn’t sure what to expect when she first arrived in the Land of the Thunder Dragon in late 2019.
-She was assigned a driver, Gambo, and a tour guide, Tashi, through MyBhutan, the tourism company she’d chosen to work with.
+She was assigned a driver, Tashi, and a tour guide, Gembo, through MyBhutan, the tourism company she’d chosen to work with.

 It wasn’t only the Bhutanese people who won her over.
 Bak fell in love with Bhutan’s dramatic countryside, which she calls “a dreamscape.”